vertigis/meridian-design/docs/design-language.md

 ### Where can I find the Icons?

 Our master repository of icons, consists of over 600 pre-created icons ready for use in our icon package.
-Instructions on how to install packages can be found in our **<a href="https://developers.geocortex.com/docs/web/sdk-reference-third-party-libraries/#installing-packages" target="_blank">Developer Center</a>**.
-We store all our icons in this online repository, in several formats (png, svg, pdf).
+Instructions on how to install packages can be found in **<a href="https://developers.geocortex.com/docs/web/sdk-reference-third-party-libraries/#installing-packages" target="_blank">the Developer Center.</a>** We store all our icons in this online repository, in several formats (png, svg, pdf).
 The .svg format icons are comprised of compound paths, black #000000), and an artboard of 24px by 24px.
 They have been stripped of all unnecessary meta info and optimized using the SVGo optimization script included in the repo.

 ### How do I use icons in my app?

-Instructions for using either built in icons, or your own, can be found in the **<a href="https://developers.geocortex.com/docs/web/sdk-adding-icons/#next-steps" target="_blank">Developer Center</a>**.
+Instructions for using either built in icons, or your own, can be found in **<a href="https://developers.geocortex.com/docs/web/sdk-adding-icons/#next-steps" target="_blank">the Developer Center.</a>**

 ### How do I create a custom icon?

 When creating our icons, simplicity is key.
 Since we are working with a canvas of only 24px x 24px, every design provided must be concise and communicate the idea clearly, and easily.
 Fine details are less important than trying to ensure that shapes stay recognizable.
-Information regarding this process is available in our **<a href="https://developers.geocortex.com/docs/web/sdk-components-styling" target="_blank">Developer Center information</a>**.
+Information regarding this process is available in **<a href="https://developers.geocortex.com/docs/web/sdk-components-styling" target="_blank">the Developer Center.</a>**

 #### Style